JuliaLang/www.julialang.org/downloads/index.md

 Graphics in Julia are available through external packages.
 These packages are under heavy development and take different approaches towards graphics and plotting, which suit different use cases.

-## Winston

-Winston provides 2D plotting capabilities for Julia.
-Add the Winston package to your Julia installation with the following command on the Julia prompt:

-1. `Pkg.add("Winston")`
-2. `using Winston`
-3. `plot( cumsum(randn(1000)) )` # (plot a random walk)

-Winston's interface will be familiar to MATLAB users.
-See [examples](https://github.com/nolta/Winston.jl/tree/master/examples) and documentation on the [Winston](https://github.com/nolta/Winston.jl) homepage.

 ## Gadfly

 Gadfly is an implementation of a [Wickham-Wilkinson](http://www.cs.uic.edu/%7Ewilkinson/TheGrammarOfGraphics/GOG.html) style grammar of graphics in Julia.
 Add the Gadfly package to your Julia installation with the following command on the Julia prompt: